bhupencoD3/doc-retrieval-qa/README.md

    * In **SimpleRAGNodes**, retrieved chunks are combined with the query into a prompt.
 The LLM then produces an answer grounded in the local corpus.
    * In **ReActNode**, the system first attempts the same retrieval.
 If relevant documents are available, they are summarized.
 If not, a ReAct agent is constructed with access to a Wikipedia search tool.
 This agent performs tool-augmented reasoning and generates an answer by combining reasoning steps and external content.
+   * In **GraphBuilder**, a LangGraph `StateGraph` is defined.
+The graph includes nodes like `responder`, where the retrieval and response generation happen, with explicit entry and exit points.

 4. **Summarization**
    Both nodes employ summarization prompts, ensuring responses are concise and directly address the user’s question.
 If retrieved or external content exceeds a length threshold, an additional summarization pass is invoked.